OneMoreSummer/academic-kickstart/content/post/how-do-relative-age-effects-rae-schooling-simultaneously-influence-selection-performance-in-the-men’s-english-cricket-system/index.md

 ![](state-schooled-male-professionals-by-half-year-rae-split-into-thirds-by-age-rookie-prime-veteran-.png)

 Some RAE for independent school professionals.
-57:43 but not significant (X2=4.93, p=0.18).
+57:43 but this is not significant (X2=4.93, p=0.18).

 Again, this hides a RAE journey for independent schooled professionals with early born at 49% for Rookies and 64% for Veterans, i.e. an opposite effect to the state schooled journey with RAE increasing over a career.

 ![](independently-schooled-male-professionals-by-half-year-rae-split-into-thirds-by-age-rookie-prime-veteran-.png)

 1 in 3 state schooled male professional cricketers, developed in the UK, who were born between March & August will play for England.
 For everyone else (state schooled born Sep-Feb, or independently schooled) this drops to around at least 1 in 6.
 So this would suggest a player with a double development disadvantage (Training Age & Relative Age) is more likely to have a higher ceiling of ability than a player with either a double or single advantage.
 This doesn’t appear to be a simple ‘sample effect’ where there are just fewer double disadvantage players as there are around the same number for both single advantage cohorts (59 State/Late as well as 59 State/Early & 84 Indy/Late).

 **Are there performance effects too?**